 Step #3: Create the Batter

-Step #4: Add Batter to Loaf Pans and Bake
+Step #4: Add Batter to Loaf Pan

 Distribute the batter evenly into your loaf pan and place it in your oven to bake for 60-65 minutes.
-After about 30 minutes, loosely tent the pan with foil to prevent the top from browning and continue to bake for the remaining time.

-Pumpkin Bread FAQs
+Pumpkin Bread Tips & Tricks

 Here are answers to the most frequently asked questions.